bitcoin-sv/go-broadcast-client/README.md

 ```

 > If the tx parameters are set propely the request will be sent with the headers set as above.

-2. Then we validate the response from the node using the function `validateSubmitTxResponse`.
-This function is checking if the response is valid and if the status code is 200.

-3. If everything is ok, we return the response to the user.

 ### SubmitBatchTx Method